 Copper Fox's advantage is based on a number of factors all of which relate directly to the probability of success in the mineral industry.
 Our Advantage can be summed up as follows:

-1) Management team with prior experience in exploration and mining operations.
+a) Management with considerable experience in exploration and mining operations,

-2) Balance portfolio of projects in proven mining districts.
+b) Balanced portfolio of exploration and technically advanced projects in proven mining districts,

 Copper Fox's assets are located in proven mineral provinces referred to as the "Golden Triangle" in British Columbia and in the "Laramide Copper Province" in Arizona, both mining friendly and geopolitical stable jurisdictions.
 These mineral provinces host some of the largest polymetallic porphyry copper deposits and mining districts in North America.
-Through its ownership in Carmax, Copper Fox indirectly has exposure to copper and gold exploration on their projects in British Columbia and Ontario.
+Through its 39.5% ownership in District Copper Corp., Copper Fox has indirect exposure to copper and gold exploration in the Eaglehead project in British Columbia.

 The Company's "in ground resources" are set out in Table-1 below.
-This represents Copper Fox's 25% interest in the Schaft Creek Joint Venture and its 100% owned Van Dyke project, both supported by National Instrument 43-101 Technical Reports.
-The mineralization in both the Schaft Creek and Van Dyke deposits are open to extension and these projects have a number of other mineralized targets that have not been delineated.
-Positive exploration results could expand the resource base on these projects and could lead to a new discovery on one of the other projects held by Copper Fox.
+These represent Copper Fox's 25% interest in the Schaft Creek Joint Venture and its 100% owned Van Dyke project, both supported by National Instrument 43-101 Technical Reports.
+The mineralization in both the Schaft Creek and Van Dyke deposits are open to extension.
+These projects have a number of other mineralized targets that have not been delineated.
+The Sombrero Butte and Mineral Mountain projects are early stage exploration projects.
+Positive exploration results could lead to a new discovery on one of the other projects held by Copper Fox.

 Compared to other companies in the exploration/development space, Copper Fox has mitigated its project risk by accumulating a balanced portfolio of copper projects, some with by-product credit metals to enhance project economics.